 Breitling calls this line of watches its “first connected chronograph,” which uses the smartphone to enhance the functions of the analog watch.
 Other functions include a world time feature, seven daily alarms, Bluetooth and smartphone connectivity, a backlight, and a 12/24hr LCD digital display.

 More and more hybrid smartwatches are coming out to meet the demand of consumers who want to take advantage of tech and sync their devices with the wristwatch without the look of a tech gadget.
-The current models on the market have improved the functionality they pack inside while offering lots of stylish aesthetics in their designs mimicking the classic fashion and design that people appreciate in a traditional watch face that can be worn for any occasion.

 If you want to try your hand on these devices, we’ve tried our best to offer you a wide variety of styles and choices for any budget from some of the top watch brands currently making hybrids on the market.